secretstartups/handbook/product/product-manager-role/product-CDF-competencies/index.html.md

 | **Typical Experience** | Two to four years of relevant experience or equivalent combination of experience and education. | Four to six years of relevant experience or equivalent combination of experience and education. | Eight to ten years of experience with at least one year of people management responsibility. |

 ##### CDF Topics For Product Managers
 Responsibilities outlined in the [Product Manager Job Family page](https://about.gitlab.com/job-families/product/product-manager/#role).
+Note - some of these skills are regularly practiced and demonstrated, while others are demonstrated on an as-needed basis.
+Despite this fact, PMs should strive to grow across all of these skills.

 **Validation Track Skills**
 * Partnership with design (C, R)